Year 2, Our Pandemic Thanksgiving. Dealing with the Disappointment.

 Give thanks for what you have instead of dwelling on what did not go well.
 Thats a lesson I learned in early years!

-We find ourselves living the reality of the 2020 Pandemic with our Thanksgiving and Christmas holidays knocking at the door.
+We find ourselves still living the reality of the Covid19 Pandemic with another Thanksgiving and Christmas holidays knocking at the door.
 We all wish this would go away and thought it would by now… we want to feel safe again… and free… we’d like to hug family and friends as we welcome them into our home… but common sense, medical opinions and in some cases our government, are telling us no.

 We must protect those who are not healthy or who are simply older.
 We want to make sure that everyone we love is available for Thanksgiving next year and for years to come.
-It’s not worth it given that we still do not even know the long term repercussions of those who did not display symptoms or feel sick.
 Please stay home and celebrate your blessings in your bubble.

 This year, my holidays will look very different than the big family event that we talked about.
-My husband Ty turned eighty one this year and we planned on having everyone to our home in Arizona.
+My husband Ty turned eighty two this year and we planned on having everyone to our home in Arizona.
 Even though we are both strong and healthy, I am instead ‘Giving Thanks for Two’.
 Our daughter will stage a Zoom call for us all to say our blessing Brady Bunch Style.
 Ty and I are continuing to stay home and will celebrate our blessings in our bubble.
-I will be first in line for the vaccine.
+In the meantime, we were practically first in line for the Pfizer Booster vaccine.
 Someone needs to be.